brendles/P8-MetaTable-Sprite/README.md

 # P8-MetaTable-Sprite
-Reimplementation of spr() as a Metatable.
+spr() reimplementation as a metatable.